 Hakone Tozan Railway

 Odawara station is the nearest JR station to Hakone.
-You can catch Shinkansen to get Kyoto.
+You can catch the the Tokaido Shinkansen to get Kyoto.
 Please find the details about Odawara station at the following:

 There are some Shinkansen train, “Hikari” stop at Odawara and takes you to Kyoto without any transfer.
 I picked 10:08 departure, Hikari 507.
 Please see the timetable at the link below and find the train what you want to take:

-You may find Hikari 493 (“H” 493 on timetable) that departs from Odawara at 6:15, Hikari 501 (“H” 493 on timetable) that departs from Odawara at 7:04 and many more trains mostly every two hours.
+You may find Hikari which stop at Odawara mostly every two hours.
 Please try to catch this kind of Hikari.
 This is the fastest and direct way to get Kyoto from Odawara.

-Base fare ticket and Shinkansen surcharge ticket are required to take Shinkansen.
-You can purchase these tickets in advance.
-Shinkansen and limited express surcharge tickets can be purchased at any JR stations that have reservation window, a.k.a.
-“Midori no Mdoguchi”.
-Base fare ticket also can be purchased with surcharge ticket at same time.
-So you can just transfer from Hakone Tozan Railway train to Shinkansen at Odawara.
+There is no deals to cover the trip from Odawara to Kyoto.
+The base fare ticket and the Shinkansen seat fee ticket are required to take the Tokaido Shinkansen.
+You can purchase these tickets in advance if you want.
+The Shinkansen and limited express surcharge tickets can be purchased at most major JR stations that have reservation window, a.k.a.
+“Midori no Madoguchi”.
+The base fare ticket also can be purchased with surcharge ticket at same time.
+If you do so, you can just transfer from Hakone Tozan Railway train to the Shinkansen at Odawara.

 If you follow my suggested itinerary, you have half day for sightseeing in Kyoto.
-I recommend to visit south part of Kyoto, like Fushimi Inari.
-It’s just 5 minutes away from Kyoto station by Nara line local train and single fare is only 140 yen one way.
+I recommend you to visit south part of Kyoto, like Fushimi Inari.
+It’s just 5 minutes away from Kyoto station by Nara line local train.
 If you want, you can visit even Nara.

 If you need some more information about Kyoto station, please refer the link below: